randy-rebucas/lingkod-ph/README.md

-# Lingkod PH - Documentation Index
+# LocalPro - Documentation Index

-## Welcome to Lingkod PH Documentation
+## Welcome to LocalPro Documentation

-This comprehensive documentation suite provides detailed information about the Lingkod PH platform, including user roles, features, use cases, and technical implementation details.
+This comprehensive documentation suite provides detailed information about the LocalPro platform, including user roles, features, use cases, and technical implementation details.

 ## 📚 Documentation Overview